 This is particularly so for retirees who may need income but who might be earning only a little over 1 percentage on a one-year CD at a local bank.
-While brokers loaded up their customers on MLPs, they’ve often overlooked or flat out misrepresented the significant risks associated with these investments.
-Contrary to many sales pitches, MLPs are not bonds.
+While financial professionals loaded up their customers on MLPs, they’ve often overlooked or flat out misrepresented the significant risks associated with these investments.
+Contrary to many sales pitches, MLPs are not bonds or bond substitutes.
 In fact, MLPs are incredibly sensitive to oil and commodity prices.
-When oil and commodity prices plunge, as they recently have, MLP prices can drop, yield payments might be suspended, and some MLPs might even become illiquid meaning that you can’t sell or get out of the investment.
+When oil and commodity prices plunge, MLP prices can drop, yield payments might be suspended, and some MLPs might even become illiquid meaning that you can’t sell or get out of the investment.

 If you suffered losses in MLPs that you believe may have been sold to you inappropriately, give us a call.
 We might be able to help you recover your losses.